rwxrob/notes/Chronic inflammation cured.md

 Aside from that, my wife and I have been sort of falling asleep with each other on the couch pretty much every night all cozy and snuggling together.
 This has been a good solid hour or more of Dopamine.
 Its almost like a date ever single day.
 I cannot overstate what a difference this makes in my stress levels.
 I'd figure it out if I didn't have her.
 In fact, I remember sort of comforting myself at night with a cozy couch and the perfect blanket and pillow.
 I prefer Doris, of course, but want to make sure that keeps happening no matter what.

 I have been going to more art events and plan on several more with Doris.
 I'd already given up livestreaming that stuff and somewhat recovered my reputation with those friends of hers who quietly dismissed me for doing it.
 I also go on walks with her more and want to talk to her more because I'm not tired of talking all day on a livestream.

+### Work stress reduced

+My manager said, "yeah, I really noticed some sort of change recently" after entering my performance review for last year, which was fine.
+The change was that I had more energy and focus because livestreaming and book writing wasn't competing with my full-time job, bike riding, and time with Doris.
+Surprise, surprise, my work quality improved, my interest in work improved, my pay improved,
 ## Less visceral body fat

 That fat from stress around the organs that is the hardest to get rid of and by far the most dangerous is also the primary source of chronic inflammation in most people.
 I still have a lot more of it than I would like, but by the time I reach 70 kilos it should be all gone, probably by July 24th (24 hours of booty) and even more likely after that (where I plan to ride 300 miles in 24 hours).